bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 00:09:23

 So we start that way.
-It's like, you know, there's 50 people using Bitcoin at a time.
+There's 50 people using Bitcoin at a time.
-Like, you know, then a hundred and two hundred, like it kind of grew a little fast, like to a few thousand people within that sort of timeline.
+Then a hundred and two hundred, it kind of grew a little fast, to a few thousand people within that sort of timeline.
-And the software is sort of like, you know it's very low stakes too
+And the software is sort of like, nobody, it's very low stakes too.
-Like everybody who, in their right mind would assume that this crazy idea would work.
+Who in their right mind would assume that this crazy idea would work.
-You have to be either a liar or crazy.
+You'd have to be either a liar or crazy.
 Especially if you're around those days you'd understand this.
-Like I mean it's absolutely batshit crazy.
+It's absolutely batshit crazy.
-So things are progressing right.
-It's lower stakes so people are less intense about things and people have a lot less of their bags depending on Bitcoin.
+So things are progressing, it's lower stakes so people are less intense about things and people have a lot less of their bags depending on Bitcoin.
-And then we started having other people sort of like coming in and like you have like personalities like Gavin who sort of like you know tried to bring a little bit of the Linux sort of let's call it that was the benevolent dictator which was I don't think he lasted more than just a few months.
+Then we started having other people coming in and you have personalities like Gavin who tried to bring a little bit of the Linux, let's call it the benevolent dictator, which I don't think he lasted more than just a few months.
-I think everybody sort of like was very sort of affirmative on the fact that he should sidestep that kind of intention.
+I think everybody was very sort of affirmative on the fact that he should sidestep that kind of intention.

 James O'Beirne: 00:10:31

-And maybe Sjors you can help me here with the history because I'm a little bit fuzzy, but I think one of the things that he kind of pushed through pretty controversially was pay to script hash.
+Maybe Sjors you can help me here with the history because I'm a little bit fuzzy, but I think one of the things that he kind of pushed through pretty controversially was pay to script hash.
 Is that right?

-NVK: 00:10:42

-Yes, P2SH was.

 Sjors Provoost: 00:10:43

-My understanding is that this is true, but I've only read one long-form article about it.
+My understanding (is) that that is true, but I've only read one long-form article about it.
-I have not actually done any digging myself into that history.
+I have not actually done any digging myself in that history.

 NVK: 00:10:51

-Yeah, there's also OP_EVAL that had like a recursive bug or something like that.
+Yeah, there's also `OP_EVAL` that had like a recursive bug or something like that.
 And it had to be rewinded.

 Sjors Provoost: 00:10:58

-Well, the word eval just scares the hell out of me because like in JavaScript, that's one of the ways you can get any kind of payload to execute in a browser.
+Well, the word "eval" just scares the hell out of me because like in JavaScript, that's one of the ways you can get any kind of payload to execute in a browser.
-So if it was doing anything like that, like just evaluating stuff.
+So if it was doing anything like that, like just evaluating stuff-

 NVK: 00:11:11

-There was a lot of stuff that was like, it could be seen as either incompetence or sketchy.
+There was a lot of stuff that could be seen as either incompetence or sketchy.
 This is around the time when Mike Hearn was also around and known, I don't know if it's true or not, as the guy who put the backdoor on Gmail.
-I'm not going to get into it because like the point of this pod is not to create drama, or to put any of the guests in any position where they don't want to be.
+I'm not going to get into it because the point of this pod is not to create drama, to put any of the guests in any position where they don't want to be.
-You know, and this history is very complex, long, and unclear as well.
+This history is very complex, long, and unclear as well.
 We're not here to discuss that on specifics.
 It's not the point.
-It's just to sort of like give a picture to people that don't know, like that the story on this is not like your traditional sort of like open source project where, you know, there is a core amount of people and some people actually like to have the literal power to decide what goes in the next release, you know, it's a much more complex and fluid system, right?
+It's just to give a picture to people that don't know, that the story on this is not like your traditional open-source project where there is a core amount of people and some people actually have the literal power to decide what goes in the next release.
+It's a much more complex and fluid system.

 Sjors Provoost: 00:11:59

-Yeah, in the beginning, I'm guessing it was more like a normal open-source project and it started evolving to the point where developers realized they couldn't just unilaterally change things.
+In the beginning, I'm guessing it was more like a normal open-source project and it started evolving to the point where developers realized they can't  just unilaterally change things.

 ## Modern Bitcoin development